Frequently Asked Questions About Cat and Dog Health

 Why does my cat throw up almost immediately after eating?

 If your kitty is vomiting undigested food (it will look chunky, just like before she ate it), she most likely has an intolerance or sensitivity to something in the food.
 Many dry and canned cat foods have multiple ingredients, including at least two animal proteins (such as chicken and liver) or more, making it hard to pinpoint exactly what your cat can’t tolerate.
-Try feeding a “limited” ingredient food, starting with poultry, and see how she tolerates it.
-Then switch to another combination, such as salmon and chicken, and monitor her response.
 Many preservatives, artificial dyes, and chemicals from factory farmed meats may be the culprit.
+Furthermore, grains and starches can be laden with pesticides and herbicides, making your cat intolerant to these ingredients.

 Making your own food is only way to control what goes into your kitty’s body.